 Accounting and tax

-Below are some important information on accounting and reporting obligations in South Africa that companies may find useful.
+Below are some important information on accounting and tax reporting obligations in South Africa that our Clients may find useful.

 - VAT is charged at a fixed rate of 14%.
 Companies with annual revenue higher than US$2.8 million must file monthly VAT returns, while others must file their returns every two months;

 - Exports and certain supplies are zero-rated VAT, while other supplies including financial services, residential accommodation and public transport are VAT exempted;

 - The standard corporate tax rate in South Africa is 28%; Companies with turnovers not exceeding US$1.6million pay tax at rates between 0% – 28%, depending on their annual taxable income.